Katie applied for a different position at Hurricane, but her skills and talent led us to develop a new Creative Assistant role for her.

 You can download all of your videos straight from the web or stream them on your favorite device.
 It's really that simple.
 Prefer to keep your videos private?
 We've got you covered.

 All video content is captured in high definition digital format.
-The beauty of the Shareable Clips service is that the video remains at its highest possible quality; we don't sacrifice quality for value.
+The beauty of our service is that your shareable wedding video remains at its highest possible quality; we don't sacrifice quality for value.